ksaur/schema_update/lazyupdredis/README.md

 LUR adds/removes a version tag as the user calls ```get```/```set```, transparently to the user.
 Keys are actually stored in redis as: ```version|namespace:value```.
 For example, in the edgeattr example above, keys will be stored in lazy redis as ```v0|edgeattr:n2@n3```.
 In the non-namspace case, the keys are stored with the version only such as ```v1.0|some_other_entry```.
 Lazy Update Redis then checks to make sure the default namespace was declared to allow these keys.
 More information on how ```get```/```set``` actually works is described in detail below.

 ##### Bookkeeping keys:
-In addition to the actual data that a user my request to store in Redis, LUR stores some additional data for its internal bookkeeping.
+In addition to the actual data that a user my request to store in Redis, LUR stores some additional data for its internal bookkeeping:

 * ```UPDATE_DSL_STRINGS``` - This is a **single** redis hash key.
 Each subkey of this hash is ```(v0, v1, edgeattr)```, and the value is the DSL code (string) necessary to build the update between the two versions for the namespace.
 This is used to build update dictionaries (described later) for each LUR client.
 Ex: